 The governor further assured, the RBI will ensure the bond purchases are of equal quantum.
 The RBI’s foreign exchange reserves are all its requirements.

-The government took a new decision to privatise the state-run bank, he said the central bank is in continuous discussions with the RBI on the same.
+The government took a new decision to privatize the state-run bank, he said the central bank is in continuous discussions with the RBI on the same.
 The centre always took into consideration the viewpoint of the regulator on such issues, he said.

 Also, RBI is working on a central bank digital currency (CBDC).
 RBI’s stance on cryptocurrency has revealed that it will bring a new bill on cryptocurrencies.